 A neighborhood stalwart where the oven glow and a steady stream of locals set a warm, familiar rhythm.
 Pickup is the move here, and regulars praise variety and price.
 One fan summed it up as, "our go-to for years," while another noted waits can stretch on busy nights.
 Service impressions diverge: many find the counter team friendly, though a few mention brusque moments when the rush hits.
 The cooking leans classic and straightforward—wood‑fired, old‑school toppings rather than cheffy flourishes.
 When it hits, pies land generous and satisfying; several regulars rave about Marina, Carbonara, and the cheese-loaded options.
 A minority criticize the dough as bland or overbaked at the edges, so expectations should be set for traditional comfort over Naples-style finesse.
 For families, it is easy: kids can do Margherita, pepperoni-style combos, burgers, and fries, with prices staying gentle.
 Veg-friendly picks like 4 Quesos and Vegetal help, plus a veggie burger.
 There is no dine‑in; plan a picnic or home movie night and expect peak‑time waits.

-Area: Residential Campanar side street with local foot traffic; everyday errands and family-oriented vibe.
+Area vibe: Residential Campanar side street with local foot traffic; everyday errands and family-oriented vibe.

 Safety: Generally safe, well-trafficked urban neighborhood; typical city awareness at night.

-Nearby: Near other small eateries and shops; not a major tourist zone; convenient for residents and pickup.
+What's nearby: Near other small eateries and shops; not a major tourist zone; convenient for residents and pickup.